pontem-network/sp-docs/toolset/dove_toml_manifest.md

 ### The `dependencies` field

-It's a TOML list, each entry specifies a set of modules to use as dependencies.
+This field is a TOML list where each entry specifies a set of modules to use as dependencies.

 1. Git dependencies